AashvikTyagi/VL6180X/README.md

 # VL6180X
-This is a repository for me to store my code for using the time of flight light and distance sensor, VL6180x.
+To store code for using the time of flight light and distance sensor, VL6180x.
 Descriptions of each file at the beginning in comments.